4 min read

 Tense moments, real slang.
 Dive in and learn Spanish with Olympo.

 If you want to absorb an authentic language, picking a Netflix series is usually a smart move.
 Today, we’re about to learn Spanish slang with “Olympo” in a way that’s fun and actually works.
 When things get tense in this scene from episode 1×02, emotions really spike, so the dialogue hammers home a bunch of street slang, common grammar, and everyday phrases people actually throw around.
-We only have one question for you: are you ready to get into the action alongside these Olympians?

 What Happens in This “Olympo” Scene?